June 17, 2019

 Both, problematizing and research question framing are crucial skills to undertake research (see also this summary on a recent webinar on this matter).
 It was therefore great to see how this skill developed further during those three days.

-On the final day we spent some time looking at DBA thesis from the University of Liverpool repository to analyze and understand what a UoL thesis should look like.
+On the final day we spent some time to look at DBA thesis available in open access repositories to understand what a DBA thesis should look like.
 This allowed participants to apply their skills from an evaluation perspective.

 On the positive side, all participants could immediately detect weaknesses such as lack of focus, weak problem statements, biased research questions, or “gambling for random solutions” instead of problem focused analytics.